Antivirus companies cause a big headache to small developers.

 Most Antivirus programs don't explain the user that the alert is displayed only because it's a legitimated tool that might be used by hackers.

-They simply tells the user that the tool is infected with Virus or trojan, even it's not really the truth.
+They simply tells the user that the tool is infected with Virus or trojan, even it's not really the truth. - "I try to run your program and it says that I don't have permission"

 "I try to run your program, and I get the following message: 'Windows cannot access the specified device, path, or file.
 You may not have the appropriate permission to access the item'"